xyproto/fstabfmt/README.md

 ## Example use

 * Run `fstabfmt /etc/fstab` to see the formatted output.
 No changes are made to the file.
 * Run `fstabfmt -i /etc/fstab` to make changes to `/etc/fstab`.
-Make sure to have a backup.
+Always have a backup, just in case.

 ## Example output